 In conclusion, although the brown onion may not be a significant source of calories, its culinary contributions and nutritional value make it an indispensable ingredient in a range of dishes.
 So, next time you reach for that onion in your pantry, relish its aroma and savor the fact that it adds more than just flavor to your meals!

-See also How many calories does a dunkin donuts bagel have
+See also How many calories are in a homemade rice crispy treat

 The Health Benefits of Incorporating Onions into Your Diet